Ahmer Shehzad Leghari

-Ahmer Shehzad Leghari is an air marshal in the Pakistan Air Force who served as the vice chief of the Air Staff in 2020.
+Ahmer Shehzad Leghari is an air marshal in the Pakistan Air Force who served as the vice chief of the Air Staff from 2020 to 2021.
 He also served as the director general logistics at Joint Staff Headquarters at Chaklala, Rawalpindi and chairperson of the Pakistan Aeronautical Complex, Kamra.

 Biography

 Leghari was commissioned in the General Duties Pilot (GDP) branch of the Pakistan Air Force in November 1984.
 He graduated from the Combat Commanders' School, the National Defence University, Islamabad, and the Command & Staff College, UK.
 He also served as air attaché in Pakistan Embassy, USA.

 Awards

 Leghari is the recipient of Tamgha-e-Imtiaz (military), Sitara-e-Imtiaz (military), Hilal-e-Imtiaz (military) and the Legion of Merit by the United States Air Force.